- This topic is empty.

 – Enhances consumer confidence and trust in products and services.

-– Promotes innovation and competitiveness through standardized practices.
+– Promotes innovation and competitiveness through standardized practices.4.2 IEC:

 – Enables global trade by harmonizing standards across countries.